tapirbug/bs210_research/hex/README.md

 Shift: 0
 Interval 1,0

+zD, zN, aSD all greyed out and off

+### Lines / Destinations
+Line 001 is capital A, font size 0, minimal spacing between characters, left bounded

+Destination 001 is capital AAA, font size 0, minimal spacing between characters

 ## mini1.hex
-Line 001 is capital A, font size 0, minimal spacing between characters

-Destination 001 is capital AAA, font size 0, minimal spacing between characters
+Same, but for line/destination adds one A, so we have A and AAAA

+## mini2.hex
+Same as mini0, but with additional line "002" with text "AAA" and 2px character spacing

+## mini3.hex
+Same as mini0, but with additional destination "002" with text "AAAAAAAAAAAAAAAAAAAA" (20 As) and no character spacing

+## mini4.hex
+Same as mini3, but with 1 px character spacing.

 ## experiment0.hex
 Version of robo11.hex with a